The drift diffusion equations

 2. Charge Carrier Transport

 Charge transport in semiconductors is described by the coupled drift–diffusion equations for electrons and holes.
-These equations account for carrier motion driven by the electric field, by concentration gradients, and by temperature gradients (thermoelectric effects).
+These equations account for carrier motion driven by electric fields, concentration gradients, and temperature gradients (thermoelectric effects).
+A detailed first-principles derivation of these equations from the Boltzmann Transport Equation is given in Drift–Diffusion Theory: From Boltzmann Transport to Energy Balance .

 For electrons, the current density is given by: